polakowo/vectorbt/README.md

     - Moving average and STD, Dual Moving Average Crossover, Bollinger Bands, RSI, Stochastic Oscillator, Moving Average Convergence Divergence, and On-balance volume
     - Indicator factory for construction of complex technical indicators in a simplified way
     - Each indicator offers methods for generating signals and plotting
-    - Each indicator accepts arbitrary parameter combinations, such as single values, arrays, or products
+    - Each indicator accepts arbitrary parameter combinations, such as single values, arrays, or product
 - Interactive Plotly-based widgets to visualize backtest results ([widgets.py](vectorbt/widgets.py))
     - Gauge, Bar, Scatter, Histogram and Heatmap
     - Each provides a method for efficiently updating data